hackkaliboi/Godirect2.0/README.md

-# GoDirect - Real Estate Platform
+# GODIRECT - Real Estate Platform

 **Find Your Dream Home in Nigeria** 🏡

-GoDirect is a comprehensive real estate platform that connects buyers, sellers, and agents across Nigeria.
+GODIRECT is a comprehensive real estate platform that connects buyers, sellers, and agents across Nigeria.
 Our platform specializes in premium properties in major Nigerian cities including Enugu, Calabar, and Lagos.

 ## ✨ Features